skyeer/react-leaflet-custom-control/README.md

 `position`: Which pane to mount to.
 Options are `topleft`, `topright`, `bottomleft`, `bottomright`

-`className`: Add class name to div.leaflet-control
+`className`: Add class name to leaflet control pane

 ## Usage